ustcchx/hongxuchen.github.io/_pages/about.md

 I’m a junior student from School of the Gifted Young at University of Science and Technology of China(中科大少年班学院).
 My major is Data Science and Big Data Technology.

-My research interests involve machine learning, deep learning and its application in computer vision, multi-modal learning.
+My research interests involve machine learning, deep learning and its application in computer vision, multi-modal learning, data science.
 I'm currently working in the [LUNA](https://luna.bdaa.pro) team at USTC as an undergraduate student.

 CV: [Hongxu Chen CV](https://ustcchx.github.io/hongxuchen.github.io/files/CV_HongxuChen.pdf)
 Email: hongxuchen.ustc@gmail.com